- July 10, 1946

 - Not Active

-Jean-Pierre Jacques Jarier is a former racing driver from France who spent most of his career competing in the Formula 1 World Championship between 1971 and 1983.
+Jean-Pierre Jarier is a former racing driver from France who recorded 143 entries (134 starts) in the Formula 1 World Championship between 1971 and 1983.
 He never won a race but scored three podiums.

 Early racing career

-He was born on 10th of July in Charenton-le-Pont near Paris while his racing career started in 1967 when he has competed in the Renault Eight saloon.
+Born in July 1946 in Charenton-le-Pont near Paris, Jean-Pierre Jacques Jarier started his racing career in 1967 when he has competed in the Renault Eight saloon.
 Already in the following year Jean-Pierre switched to single seaters.
 After scoring some impressive results in Formula France (later known as Formula Renault), he progressed to French Formula 3 Championship.

 Jarier spent two years in the series and in he became the series champion in 1970, clinching the title in the final round of the season at Circuit de Albi.
 His talent was obvious but his driving style was quite aggressive, always on the verge of an accident.